brettadin/SpecWebApp/docs/CAP_PROGRESS_INVENTORY.md

 **Not yet / gaps vs full CAP**
 - Full transform “pipeline editor” UX and durable transform stacks for sessions.
 - Wider transform catalog (resampling UX beyond what CAP-06 uses, etc.).
+- Spec completeness: “normalization as a durable, provenance-bearing derived transform” is intentionally simplified to a view-level toggle for now.

 ---